MarkRBest/markrbest.github.io/_posts/2020-12-07-mcmc-for returns.md

 > [1.15570184 1.72671967]
 {% endhighlight %}

-The 5% two tail confidence interval for alpha is [1.15570184 1.72671967] which means we can reject the null hypothesis of H0: $$\alpha$$ = 0.
+The 5% two-tail confidence interval for alpha is [1.15570184 1.72671967] which means we can reject the null hypothesis of H0: $$\alpha$$ = 0.

 ## Follow up